iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 ## Dynamic Programming

 Alright, its finally time to solve those decision problems.
-One first attempt could be to search the space of all actions trying to find the best solution.
+The simplest idea could be to exhaustively search the space of all actions trying to find the best solution.
-But notice that even for finite states and horizon, this may be prohibitively expensive since the possible candidates grow exponentially with the time steps.
+Notice that even for finite states and horizon, this may be prohibitively expensive since the possible candidates grow exponentially with the time steps.
 Any practical method will to take into account how this class of problems naturally breaks apart into separate stages.